anupriya-goyal/Big-Data-Analysis/README.md

           then written to text file named according to the keyword and data source.
         ● That cleaned text file is input to the Mapper Class where we perform word count functionality and output the valid word and count as < word,1>
+        ● In the Reducer, we sum the value part of each word from all mappers and get the count of words and output <word, count>.
+        ● We then use this output to generate word cloud to depict data using interactive visualization Tableau.